 Riley Wetmore, Management and Marketing

 Sometimes a school just clicks for a student.
 Usually it’s the college’s location, academic programs and faculty that make a decision easy.
-For student-athletes like Riley Wetmore, captain of the men’s ice hockey team
+For student-athletes like Riley Wetmore, former captain of the men’s ice hockey team

 “I chose UMass Lowell because two former teammates of mine in junior hockey played here and absolutely loved the University,” says Wetmore.
 “When I came and saw the atmosphere, read about the academic programs and learned how friendly and engaged everyone is – from the Chancellor to the students – I knew this was the best choice for me.”

-Wetmore has expanded his life, academic and athletic skills since coming to campus.
+Wetmore expanded his life, academic and athletic skills since coming to campus.
 On top of classes, papers and exams related to his management

-degree, Wetmore has appeared in all 111 of the River Hawks’ regular season games since 2009.
+degree, Wetmore appeared in all 111 of the River Hawks’ regular season games since 2009.
 He captained the team during its historic turn-around 2011-12 season, scoring 39 points, including the overtime winner in the NCAA East Region victory against Miami (Ohio).

 “I really enjoy everything about being a student-athlete at UMass Lowell, especially all of the support we get from the community,” he says.
 “My favorite memory so far is going to the NCAA tournament and beating Miami of Ohio in overtime.”

 Prioritizing classwork and learning time management skills are vital to student-athlete success, skills Wetmore encourages younger players to learn early and use often.